Get involved with one of our many wildlife sanctuaries

 Our dedicated volunteers help the Humane Society Wildlife Land Trust to provide increased levels of oversight to properties across the country and abroad.
 These caring and generous individuals spend countless hours monitoring the sanctuaries, making note of any violations of our hunting and trapping restrictions, and reporting any relevant violations to local authorities.
 On behalf of wildlife, as well as all who share a concern for these creatures, we offer our appreciation for the efforts of these hardworking and committed volunteers.

-Meet our volunteer of the year
+Meet our volunteers of the year

 Sanctuary Monitor: Provide regular inspections for specific HSWLT-owned properties by walking the borders and interior, looking for possible infractions of conservation restrictions, checking for and maintaining appropriate signage, provide photographic documentation of any problems, and completing inspection forms to return to HSWLT staff.